 Step 3: While You're Writing (3-6 months)

-When you take a break from writing to focus on book marketing, you will most likely gain a deeper appreciation of your writing, as most authors would rather write than market.
+When you take a break from writing to focus on book marketing, you will most likely gain a deeper appreciation of your writing, as most authors would rather write than market their book.
 When you come back to your writing, you should have renewed energy to continue with your book.

 Research Book Reviewers

 Make a list of book review companies and their requirements.
-Send advanced review copies of your book to the organizations who require unpublished work and have long lead times.
+Send advanced review copies of your book to organizations that require unpublished work and have long lead times.
 There is a growing list of reviewers, bloggers, and companies like NetGalley who accept advanced digital copies.
 Think about any influencers you might know who would read and review your book.
 This strategy should continue even after the release.